13 Easy Ways to Dehumidify Your House without a Dehumidifier

 The easiest way to reduce the amount of water vapor in the air is to make it move.
 Proper ventilation reduces water vapor and helps to dry out the air.

 This can be as simple as using a window fan to bring in the outside air.
-Be sure to get one with an exhaust setting so it can remove the humid air from home.
+Be sure to get one with an exhaust setting so it can remove the humid air from your home.

 But if it is too hot or cold outside to use a window fan, then running a regular fan in a room will at least move the air around while reducing the water vapor that is present.